-$$E = \frac{hc}{\lambda}$$
+$$E = \frac{hc}{\lambda}$$ ------ 1.3

 Visible light, a very small part of the electromagnetic spectrum, is generally concerned to extend from 380 to 780 nm.
-The ultraviolet region of the electromagnetic spectrum is frequently subdivided into the far or vacuum ultraviolet region, approximately, 10-200 nm, and the near ultraviolet region which extends from 200-380 nm.
+The ultraviolet region of the electromagnetic spectrum is frequently subdivided into the far or vacuum ultraviolet region, approximately, 10-200 nm, and the near ultraviolet region which extends from 200 - 380 nm.

-To state that a solution is colored means that of all wavelengths of white light incident upon the solution. only selected wavelengths are absorbed, depending on the colour of the solution; the remaining wavelengths are transmitted.
-A red solution, for example, appears red because it absorbs the shorter wavelength of the visible region and transmits the larger wavelengths; therefore, color is attributed to the selective absorption of incident radiant energy of certain wavelengths.
+To state that a solution is coloured means that of all wavelengths of white light incident upon the solution only selected wavelengths are absorbed, depending on the colour of the solution, the remaining wavelengths are transmitted.
+A red solution, for example, appears red because it absorbs the shorter wavelength of the visible region on transmits the larger wavelengths, therefore, colour is attributed to the selective absorption of incident radiant energy of certain wavelengths.

-Absorption in the ultraviolet region of the spectrum has been related to the presence of unsaturation and polarizability in ultraviolet absorbing materials.
+Absorption in the ultraviolet region of the spectrum related presence of unsaturation has been to the and polarizability in ultraviolet absorbing materials.
 Saturated compounds are transparent in the ultraviolet region.

-When an electromagnetic wave of a specific wavelength impinges upon a substance, the energy associated with that wave may be altered by reflection, refraction, absorption and transmission processes.
-Reflection and refraction effects are generally negligible in the spectrophotometric analysis of solutions.
-Each of these transitions require a definite quantity of energy, the probability of occurence for a particular transition is greatest when the photon absorbed supplies precisely this quantity of energy.
+electromagnetic When an wave of а specific wavelength impinges upon a substance, the energy associated with that wave may be altered by relfection, refraction, absorption and transmission processes.
+Reflection and refraction effects generally negligible in the spectrophotometric analysis of are Each of these transitions require a definite quantity solutions. of energy, the probability of occurence for a particular transition greatest when the photon absorbed supplies precisely this is quantity of energy.

 The energy requirements for these transitions vary considerably.
 In general, promotion of electrons to higher levels requires greater energies than those needed to bring about vibrational changes.
 Alternation in rotational mode are likely to have the lowest energy requirements of all.
-Thus, absorptions observed in the microwave and for infrared regions will be due to shifts in rotational level since the energy of the radiation is insufficient to cause other type of transition.
+Thus, absorptions observed in the microwave and far infrared regions will be due to shifts in rotational level since the energy of the radiation is insufficient to cause other type of transition.
 Changes in vibrational levels are responsible for absorptions in the near infrared and visible regions.
-Absorption due to promotion of an electron to some higher energy level takes place in the visible, ultra-violet, and x-ray regions of the spectrum.
+Absorption due to promotion of an electron to some higher energy levels takes place in the visible, ultra-violet and X-ray regions of the spectrum.